 He has authored many articles for various real estate publications and has been a speaker, lecturer, or consultant for several real estate trade groups and other organizations including NAIOP, Urban Land Institute (ULI), The Federal Reserve Bank, Colorado State Land Board, CLE International, Colorado Real Estate Journal Conferences, Commercial Property News, University of Colorado-Boulder Leeds School of Business, the School of Real Estate-Daniels College of Business at the University of Denver, and the Colorado Association of CPA’s.

 Steve Bye is a native of La Crosse, Wisconsin and in 1969, was awarded an Evans Caddie Scholarship sponsored by the Western Golf Association and the Evans Scholars Foundation to attend the University of Wisconsin-Madison.
 He has also been a volunteer coach for boys and girl’s baseball, softball, and basketball.
-He has been married to Karen for 47 years and they have four adult children and ten grandchildren.
+He has been married to Karen for 50 years and they have four adult children and 11 grandchildren.
 His hobbies include golf and NBA Basketball, as well as collecting rock-and-roll and sports memorabilia.
 He currently lives in a suburb of Denver, Colorado.